Tarte Party Makeup - PRO Amazonian Clay Palette

 Advertisement

-Hands up if you have always been told to never, ever wear a bold eye and a strong lip together — we thought so.
-Well, forget everything you've heard.
-You absolutely can.
+Hands up if you have always been told to never ever wear a bold eye and a strong lip together?
+Thought so.
+Well, you absolutely can.

 Step 1: